The Health and Economic Impacts of Menopause

 Women’s Health and Menopause

 The menopause transition also has lasting effects on women’s health later in life.
 Specifically, the sudden drop in estrogen associated with menopause has been shown to trigger an inflammatory reaction in some women that leads to a dramatic decrease in bone mass.
-This condition, known as osteoporosis, is characterized by the thinning of bones and an increased risk of debilitating fractures.
-Additionally, the loss of estrogen and vasomotor disturbances combined with sleep disruption and potential weight gain increase the risk of cardiovascular disease, which is the leading cause of death among postmenopausal women.
+This condition, osteoporosis, is characterized by the thinning of bones and an increased risk of debilitating fractures.
+Additionally, the loss of estrogen and vasomotor disturbances, combined with sleep disruption and potential weight gain, increases the risk of cardiovascular disease, which is the leading cause of death among postmenopausal women.

 The Inadequate Prioritization of Menopause in Health Care

 Menopause care remains a significant gap in health care systems worldwide, with women often facing inconsistent care, delays in diagnosis, and a lack of individualized treatment.
 Although menopause affects half the world’s population, many health care providers lack the necessary expertise to effectively diagnose and manage menopausal symptoms.
-A 2024 survey of 157 British Menopause Society members found that 72 percent of respondents “believe newly qualified health care professionals have not been given enough education about menopause” and 55 percent of respondents “believe there is insufficient evidence-based education training for qualified health care professionals.”
+A 2024 survey of 157 British Menopause Society members found that 72 percent of respondents “believe newly qualified health care professionals have not been given enough education about menopause,” and 55 percent of respondents “believe there is insufficient evidence-based education training for qualified health care professionals.”
 In the U.S., only one-fifth of obstetrician-gynecologists report formal training related to menopause.
 Meanwhile, a global analysis of medical textbooks found that 58 percent contained no mention of menopause.
 This lack of focus on menopause in both medical education and clinical resources leaves many health care professionals underprepared to manage the condition effectively.

 Without broader coverage and support for a diverse range of scientifically validated treatments, women are left with fewer therapeutic options, which can negatively affect not only their immediate health outcomes but also their long-term well-being.
 Limited and inadequate access to comprehensive care can have far-reaching implications, including increased health care costs, reduced workforce participation, and adverse effects on overall quality of life.
 These systemic barriers highlight the need for targeted policy interventions to address both the health care coverage gaps and the insufficient research funding for menopause-related treatments.
+In-depth, wide-ranging research on menopause symptoms, treatments, and policy impacts can also benefit populations in lower-resourced settings over the long term.
+By 2050, more than three-quarters of the world’s population over age 60 will live in low- and middle-income countries, many of which do not yet dedicate financial resources or policy attention to menopause research.
+Bidia Deperthes, Programme and Technical Adviser, Sexual Health, HIV and STIs at UNFPA, noted in an interview with FP Analytics that, “When high-income countries summon the political will and invest in critical research—especially given their rapidly aging populations—they don’t just serve their own people, they ignite progress with lasting benefits for the entire global community.”

 Economic Contributions of Menopausal Women

 Women experiencing severe menopausal symptoms—such as hot flashes, mood swings, and sleep disturbances—are eight times more likely to report low workability, compared to those with fewer symptoms.
 They also report higher rates of absenteeism, worsened job performance, and higher turnover intentions.
 Despite these challenges, women over age 50 are one of the fastest-growing employment groups in many developed countries, with employment rates in those aged 55 through 64 years steadily climbing throughout Europe as well as in countries such as the United Kingdom, Canada, and the United States.
-This trend alongside rising retirement ages and aging populations implies that more women than ever will be working during the menopausal transition and into their post-reproductive years.
-Although employment trends for menopausal women are gradually improving, surveys from Canada, the UK, and the U.S. show that menopausal symptoms affect the job performance and workplace engagement of roughly half of menopause-aged women.
+This trend, alongside rising retirement ages and aging populations implies that more women than ever will be working during the menopausal transition and into their post-reproductive years.
+Although employment trends for menopausal women are gradually improving, surveys from Canada, the U.K., and the U.S. show that menopausal symptoms affect the job performance and workplace engagement of roughly half of menopause-aged women.
 This, in turn, not only impacts their career longevity and opportunities for promotion but also has wider impacts on the strength and growth of the broader economy.

 Menopause symptoms tend to coincide with growing caregiving responsibilities, which can further exacerbate menopause symptoms.
 Caregiving responsibilities disproportionately fall on women, who globally perform 76.2 percent of all unpaid care work—a burden that grows as populations age.
 As many women in the “sandwich generation” juggle the demands of caring for aging parents and children, the toll of unpaid caregiving can lead to burnout, stress, and health issues.
 This is particularly true for ethnic minorities, including Black women, who are disproportionately involved in informal caregiving roles.
 To cope with symptoms of menopause while juggling caregiving responsibilities, women may miss additional days of work or reduce their weekly hours as a consequence of experiencing menopause while undertaking a disproportionate care burden, thereby impacting their wages and overall economic output.